Skip to the content

 (Click here to see the Guide to the Therapeutic Donation Process for full details.)

-Hemochromatosis Donors: Individuals with hereditary hemochromatosis can safely donate blood under FDA-approved variances.
+• Hemochromatosis Donors: Individuals with hereditary hemochromatosis can safely donate blood to help manage iron levels while also providing lifesaving transfusions for patients in need.
 These donations help manage iron levels while also providing lifesaving transfusions for patients in need.
+These donors do not require a doctor’s order to donate if otherwise eligible as a volunteer donor, provided donations are no more frequent than every 8 weeks.

-Testosterone Therapy Donors: Men undergoing testosterone replacement therapy are also eligible to donate blood for transfusion through FDA-approved variances.
+• Testosterone Therapy Donors: Individuals undergoing testosterone replacement therapy may donate blood for transfusion.
 Your donation ensures a steady blood supply and supports patients who depend on it for recovery.
+These donors do not require a doctor’s order to donate if otherwise eligible as a volunteer donor, provided donations are no more frequent than every 8 weeks.